chifru19/VoltGuard-DCEO-Sim/README.md

 System Decoupling: Why using a message broker is superior to direct API calls for industrial safety systems.

-Kubernetes Troubleshooting: Hands-on experience resolving cluster-internal networking, service discovery, and pod communication challenges.
+Problem Solving: Successfully diagnosed and resolved Kubernetes service-discovery and cluster-internal networking challenges to achieve 100% connectivity.

-Final Project Verification
+🚦 Final Project Verification
-To see the system in action as shown in my documentation:
+To see the system in action as built:

 Apply manifests: kubectl apply -f k8s-manifests/